SYZ mirror symmetry for toric varieties: Mirror symmetry for toric Calabi-Yau varieties

 We call $\rho$ the {\em Gross fibration}, which is {\em non-toric} in the sense that it is not the $T_N$-moment map.
 Its discriminant locus is easy to describe, namely, a fiber of $\rho$ is non-regular if and only if either \begin{itemize} \item when it intersects nontrivially with (and hence is contained inside) the hypersurface $D_\epsilon \subset X$ defined by $\chi^u = \epsilon$, in which case the fiber is mapped to a point on the boundary $\partial B = \bR^{n-1} \times \{0\}$; or \item when it contains a point where the $T^{n-1}$-action is not free, i.e. when at least two of the homogeneous coordinates on $X$ vanish, in which case the fiber is mapped to the image $\Gamma$ of the codimension 2 subvariety

 under $\rho$. \end{itemize} We regard $B$ as a tropical affine manifold with boundary $\partial B$ and singularities $\Gamma$.
 Note that $\Gamma$ has real codimension 2 in $B$.

-For example, the base $B$ of the Gross fibration on $X = K_{\bP^2}$ is an upper half space in $\bR^3$, and the discriminant locus is a graph which is contained in a hyperplane parallel to the boundary $\partial B$, as described in Figure \ref{KP2_base} below.
+For example, the base $B$ of the Gross fibration on $X = K_{\bP^2}$ is an upper half space in $\bR^3$, and the discriminant locus is a graph $\Gamma$ which is contained in a hyperplane $H$ parallel to the boundary $\partial B$, as shown in Figure \ref{KP2_base}.

 Starting with a (special) Lagrangian torus fibration $\rho: X \to B$ on a Calabi-Yau manifold, the SYZ mirror construction proceeds in several steps: \begin{itemize}